youbs/ubermuda.github.io/_posts/2015-01-28-dockerfiles-maintainability-pro-tips.md

     FROM debian:jessie

-    RUN apt-get update
-    RUN apt-get install -y git vim curl
+    RUN apt-get update && apt-get install -y git vim curl

 Do you build a lot of nodejs applications, write a base nodejs image and re-use it everywhere.
 Having a lot of images is not a bad thing.
 Build small, specialised images that you can re-use and build upon.

+### Run `apt-get install` in the same `RUN` as `apt-get update`

+And it works for any other package manager.
+Consider this, the former example, but with `apt-get update` and `apt-get install` on their own lines:

+    FROM debian:jessie

+    RUN apt-get update
+    RUN apt-get install -y git vim curl

+Everything works fine, until the day you need to install a new package.
+You innocently update the `apt-get install` line.
+The immediate consequence of this is that the cache is now invalidated from that particular line.
+The problem here is that the `apt-get install` will run with a possibly outdated apt index, because `apt-get update` did not run (because it's still cached), which might result in 404 errors when apt tries to download the packages, hence failing your build.

 ### Only one process per container